 Combining Sport and Education

-Morgan Stevenson explains how to successfully balance your time with sport and education.
+Morgan Stevenson explains how to balance your time with sport and education successfully.

 We live in a world where there is a constant power struggle.
-Money, fame and physical strength are few of the things that can put you ahead of your peers and set you in a class of your own.
+Money, fame, and physical strength are a few of the things that can put you ahead of your peers and set you in a class of your own.
 There was a time in history when being a mammoth of a man would make you commander of armies or king over territories.
-During those eras, kingdoms were claimed through brute force and being strong and muscular was top desirable qualities.
+During those eras, kingdoms were claimed through brute force, and being strong and muscular was top desirable quality.

 But even back then kings and powerful warriors still had wise advisers and philosophers.
 The kings who won more battles were usually those who were smart and could maximize their army of strong muscular men using intelligent strategies.

 The world still rewards smart people, perhaps even more than muscular ones.
 A picture of a heavily built bodyguard guarding a diminutive politician while he sits and discusses matters of international significance with the world powers says a lot about where the true powers lie.
 Even if the POTUS cannot ride a bike without a helmet, he still has the nuclear codes, and that, my friends, is true power.
 Things like these will help you put the brain vs muscle confusion into perspective.

 Now, this is not to say that developing your physical abilities is not good.
 Sport is an indispensable part of society, and athletes all over the world continue to make their nations and themselves proud.
 We cannot all be scholars.
 But everyone loves someone with the right amount of brain and brawn.

 Tips for combining education with sport